 You can adjust what jobs you wish to receive an email about.

 My Other Shop

 If you have multiple Shopify stores or just wish to transfer Shopify store data from one Shopify store to another then you can take advantage of your additional free store.

 Linking the free store will automatically upgrade Excelify to the same plan as the store where you have a paid subscription.

 You can set-up Excelify to run as a Private app, for example, if Shopify has increased your API Call Limit for Private Apps.

-Here you can fill in the Private App credentials and enable the Excelify to run as Private app, by pressing “Test and Save” button after making changes to the fields.
+Here you can fill in the Private App credentials and enable Excelify to run as a Private app, by pressing the “Test and Save” button after making changes to the fields.